Phuket Day 1

 But with ears working well, they could hear my stomach growling.
 So we ordered poha.

 And I don’t know if it was hunger or the joy in my heart, but that humble poha felt fancy.
-It felt like luxury.
-The kind that isn’t loud, just quietly special.
+It felt like…like blessings wrapped in a foil paper.
+I don’t know if that makes sense, but we were practically having blessings as our meal.
+That’s the best I can explain in words.

 Though truth be told, I had packed enough snacks to survive a week.
 But they were all stashed in the cabin bag, and pulling that out mid-flight was a task.

-✍️ Flight Hack: Many budget airlines flying to Phuket from India (like Indigo, AirAsia, or Scoot) don’t include meals unless pre-booked.
+✍️ Flight Hack: Many budget airlines flying to Phuket from India (like Air India, Indigo, AirAsia, or Scoot) don’t include meals unless pre-booked.
 So if you’re a picky eater or need Jain/vegetarian options, either pack your own snacks or pre-book.
+Ours was Indigo.

-Arrival in Phuket: A Beautiful & Blessed Welcome
+Arrival in Phuket Day 1: A Beautiful & Blessed Welcome

 It felt like a grandma’s hug from the island – sloppy, sagging, lopsided, but ABSOLUTELY PURE.
 Bursting with joy.